A Brief History of Cryptocurrencies

 Adoption of Cryptocurrency

-It was only by 2011 when rival cryptocurrencies emerged such as Altcoin with the purpose to improve the design of original Bitcoin and enhance its speed, anonymity, transparency, and other benefits.
+Only by 2011 when rival cryptocurrencies emerged, such as Altcoin, to improve the design of the original Bitcoin and enhance its speed, anonymity, transparency, and other benefits.
 By 2013, other cryptocurrencies that emerged after Bitcoin were Litecoin and Ripple.
 Presently, there are more than 2000 cryptocurrencies in circulation.

 The rise in Cryptocurrency Market

 In June 2011, Mt.
 Gox (Bitcoin exchange platform) got hacked, and around 2000 Bitcoin was stolen with a value of approximately $30,000 at that time.
-Likewise, in 2013, after the shutting down of Silk Road (dark website), more than 26,000 Bitcoin were seized that led to a reduction in prices of Bitcoin from $139 to $109.
+Likewise, in 2013, after the shutting down of Silk Road (dark website), more than 26,000 Bitcoin were seized, leading to a reduction in Bitcoin prices from $139 to $109.